Grandma Sarah sent a tin of soft, chewy molasses cookies to my husband every Christmas when he was young.

 - Melt white chocolate and spread on top of each cookie in a thin layer with the back of a spoon.

-- Cool completely until chocolate is set.
+- Cool completely until the chocolate is set.

 Grandma’s Molasses Cookies with White Chocolate Icing